vinberg88/vinberg88/README.md

 Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP AND USE.

-Debian 13 and Debian 14 for WSL: https://github.com/vinberg88/debian
+Debian 13 and Debian 14 for WSL - https://github.com/vinberg88/debian

-POP!_OS 24.04 LTS for WSL: https://github.com/vinberg88/pop-os-wsl
+POP!_OS 24.04 LTS for WSL - https://github.com/vinberg88/pop-os-wsl

 ParrotOS for WSL - https://github.com/vinberg88/ParrotOS